fakedforyou/recordurbate-streamlink/README.md

 # UPDATES:
 * 2025-01-23 Modified the Dockerfile to include a CHMOD statement.
 This worked fine without it on one of my systems but when trialing it on another I had the issue that this fixed.
 Hopefully it fixes it for you too
+* 2025-01-23 Updated the docker run command to include access to time and timezone so downloaded files match your system time.

 # recordurbate-streamlink with docker introduction: